The Edge of the World Sedona: My Favorite Free Campsite in AZ

-Oct 9, 2021 | Arizona, Northern Arizona, Sedona
+Oct 9, 2021 | Arizona, Camping, Flagstaff, Sedona

-Have you been thinking about visiting the “End of the World” in Sedona?
+Have you been thinking about visiting the “Edge of the World” in Sedona?
 I think it’s one of the best free camping spots near Sedona, with the most amazing overlook over Sedona, Arizona.
 Your friends will most certainly be jealous of your experience.
 In this post, we will be going over directions on how to get to this beautiful spot and what you can do here!

 Disclaimer: This post does include affiliate links, at no extra cost to you.